macimas-fonts/macsMinecraft/README.md

 ## license
 fonts are under [SIL Open Font License](./LICENSE)

-feel free and open source to use these fonts freely, in personal and commercial projects! `:D`
+feel free and open source to use these fonts freely, for personal and commercial purposes! `:D`

 ## vague plans